• alternate nostril breathing

 Meditation

 When I decided to try meditating for the first time, I was skeptical.
-Like many others, I was filled with doubts about whether I could actually meditate.
+Like many others, I was filled with doubts about whether I was even capable of meditating.

 No way can I empty my brain of thoughts.